drupalprojects/bamboo/README.txt

-Version 1.4, August 31, 2012
+Version 1.5, November 18, 2012

 -- SUMMARY --

-Bamboo is a bespoke responsive Drupal 7 theme with an elegant home page slideshow, and allows for a choice of backgrounds and color palettes in the theme settings.bamboo is aimed at users who want to get a theme up and running fast, and may not want to take the time to create a sub-theme and fuss about with regions, settings, media queries, and other super technical things.
-I designed with this type of user in mind, so it may not be for the developer per se.
+Bamboo is a responsive Drupal 7 theme that allows for a choice of backgrounds, color palettes, and fonts in the theme's settings page.
+Bamboo is aimed at users who want to get a theme up and running fast, and may not want to take the time to create a sub-theme and fuss about with regions, settings, media queries, and other super technical things.
+It's also aimed at the casual Drupal user who has some familiarity with building sites.
+This is designed with this type of user in mind, so it may not be for the developer per se who would most likely use Omega or Zen.
 This theme also does not require any base theme.

 -- FEATURES --

 - Google Fonts included with a choice of Fonts (e.g, choose sans-serif or serif for headers)

-- Home page slide show (Flexslider, choice of 2 styles)

 - Choice of several backgrounds and textures

 - Choice of three color palettes

+- JQuery Image captions on default imagefield in Article content type

 - Responsive for phone, tablet, and desktop using media queries